AshrafFaraj/Noota/README.md

 # Noota 🗒️

-**Noota** is a lightweight, modern, and intuitive note-taking app built using **Flutter** and **Firebase**, designed with a clean **MVVM architecture** for scalability and maintainability.
+**Noota** is a lightweight, modern, and intuitive note-taking app built using **Flutter** and **Firebase**, designed with a clean **MVVM architecture** with **Clean architecture**for scalability and maintainability.
 It lets users effortlessly create, edit, and delete notes with real-time cloud synchronization, ensuring your ideas are always safe and accessible from anywhere.

 ## 🚀 Features